 It was in that lingering winter that I came to wonder about heaven — about the promise of the next life that is ours.
 Oh, I could not imagine that a life force as strong as his was then simply gone from this world.
 And it was not enough, somehow, to believe that he simply lived on in memory or in the lives of his children and grandchildren — although this was very much true.
 Still, while I knew there had to be something more, I am also a child of this age.
 I have seen rocket ships fly through space and men walk on the moon.
 Those who have crossed those borders have come back to say that they saw no evidence of heaven.
 (I know.
 Perhaps until the age of 35 my faith was quite child-like.
 I had never thought to think this through before.
 It took this shock to my system, to my life, to the ground that had held me, to make me go deeper.)

 And so I silently wondered and feared and doubted and still I preached.
 Sunday after Sunday I preached right through that barren time, all the while wondering if what I was offering was based on truth or not.
 For I simply couldn’t see it then.
 With the Sadducees, I found myself asking impossible questions.
-Only I was the one backed into the corner.
+Only this time I was the one backed into the corner.

 Now what happened next is difficult for me to relay for I am not fluent in science fiction.
 I simply don’t understand it and what I don’t have any hope of understanding holds no great fascination for me, so this is a language I have not begun to master.
 But for some reason the summer after that long winter I went to see the movie, “Contact.”
 Perhaps you remember it.
 The film is based on the novel of the same name by Carl Sagan.
 It deals with the question of other life forms in the universe.
 More than that, it deals with matters of doubt and faith.
 It starred Jodie Foster and Matthew McConaughey.
 If you want the full synopsis of the plot, you can find it here